IvanLudvig/IvanLudvig.github.io/travel/_posts/2022-07-22-lanzarote.md

 {%- assign verbose-name = 'Arrecife' -%}
 {%- include travel-place-title.html -%}

 Arrecife, the capital of Lanzarote, turned out to be a pretty boring place, where most of the people are locals.
 Nobody on the streets at night except giant tropical cockroaches.
+In the background you can see volcanoes.
+We'll get there.
 <center>
 <img src="{{site.baseurl}}/assets/img/lanzarote/1.jpg" />
 <p class="image-label">